wwywshirley/Text-Mining-Web-Of-Service/README.md

 Test Dataset Count: 13986
 ### Model Training and Evaluation
 #### Logistic Regression using Count Vector Features
+Count Vector is a matrix notation of the dataset in which every row represents a document from the corpus, every column represents a term from the corpus, and every cell represents the frequency count of a particular term in a particular document.
 ```
 %pyspark
 lr = LogisticRegression(maxIter=20, regParam=0.3, elasticNetParam=0)